When is an onion not an onion? When they are ornamental onions or allium, of course.

 Now, sometimes this one is sold under the name of A. albopilosum, but it’s the same plant – the taxonomists can’t seem to get the message across to some garden centers that the name has changed.
 I first saw this plant at the Experimental Farm in Ottawa after it had finished blooming, and I quickly realized two things:

-1) that it was called the Star of Persia because of this wonderful seed pod that resembled a multi-pointed star, and
+1) That it was called the Star of Persia because of this wonderful seed pod that resembled a multi-pointed star, and

 2) I wanted one or two or three for my own garden.
 The flower, a metallic purple, is a beauty, and if planted out in the full sun about four to six inches deep, this star will flower for years in our gardens.